 Health for All through Primary Health Care

 John Hopkins Bloomberg School of Public Health, Dr. Henry Perry.

-This course explores Health for all through Primary Health Care in the context of global health, their origins and meanings, the principles upon which they rest, and examples of how these principles have been implemented both at small scale as well as at large scale.
+This five week course explores Health for all through Primary Health Care in the context of global health, their origins and meanings, the principles upon which they rest, and examples of how these principles have been implemented both at small scale as well as at large scale.
 The course also explores some ultra-low-cost approaches to Health for All through primary health care and the promise that primary health care holds for eventually achieving Health for All.

 The course consists of six one-hour lectures with readings and opportunities for discussions among those taking the course and interactions with the professor.

 This course is taught each semester.
 Check website for the next course offering dates.

 This course introduces the origins, concepts, and development of community-based primary health care through case studies from both developing and developed countries.
 It uses real cases to help students develop problem-solving skills in practical situations.
 It also discuss participatory approaches in the organization and management of health services and other factors such as equity, socio-cultural change, environmental protection, and the process of community empowerment.